-Under HM Revenue & Customs (HMRC) rules, pension savings cannot normally be taken until the age of 55 (proposed to increase to 57 from 2028).
+Under HM Revenue & Customs (HMRC) rules, pension savings cannot normally be taken until the age of 55 (rising to 57 from 2028).

 After 2028, the minimum pension age will continue to always be 10 years below State Pension age (this is due to rise with life expectancy rises).

 If you’re under 55, what can you do with your pension pot now?

-- Leave your fund invested with us until you reach age 55 (proposed to increase to 57 from 2028).
+- Leave your fund invested with us until you reach age 55 (rising to 57 from 2028).
 Compare your options at retirement on our website.

 - Make your own payments into your pension pot by Direct Debit.

 - If you have pension pots with other pension providers, you might also want to consider transferring them into your current pot with The People’s Pension.